-Initially we were concerned with the fact there was no Bendigo Bank feed set up.
+Initially, we were concerned with the fact there was no Bendigo Bank feed set up.
 However we resolved this issue with the team, and since then have been able to drop our BPAY payment system for tenants.
 This was costing us hundreds of dollars a month!

 Now our tenants just pay via direct transfer, and we assign them a payment number.
 As Console Cloud picks up reference numbers, addresses and names, it allocates pretty much everything within the ABA file.
-So Console Cloud saves us time receipting, and saves us money on BPAY.
+So Console Cloud saves us time receipting and saves us money on BPAY.

 We also don’t use the Console app for ingoing property condition reports, but only because we love the current system we use.
 But we do use it for periodic inspections.
 Only downside of periodic inspections is the photo size and clarity.
-Even the photos that tenants are taking on their virtual inspections through tenant app in maintenance are much better than photos we are able to take on inspections.
+Even the photos that tenants are taking on their virtual inspections through the tenant app in maintenance are much better than photos we are able to take on inspections.

 Editor’s note: better picture clarity is currently with our developer team and will be released soon!

 Seriously once this occurs, the system will be pretty much flawless!
 I can drop another app we utilise and pay for, which will save us more money on extra subscriptions.

 Do you feel confident that we’re listening to our customers and developing the tools you need?

 I have loved the support from Console.
 We have an account manager we can speak directly to answer our questions and inquiries.
 What’s more, I have direct contact with some of Console’s lead cloud developers, who have been listening to my feedback and workshopping solutions.
 I love that they listen to feedback!